 Where a business contact sends a gift to the Academy (for example a stationery supplier sending a gift), these must not be accepted and must be returned to the supplier.
 Such offers must be declared to the Headteacher and recorded in the Register of Gifts and Hospitality.
+This does not include small items of little commercial value, such as pens or post-its.

-If it is not possible to return the gift then the employee who deals with that supplier must declare the gift to the Headteacher who will keep a record of it and decide how it is to be used.
+If it is not possible to return the gift, then the employee who deals with that supplier must declare the gift to the Headteacher who will keep a record of it and decide how it is to be used.
 Such gifts remain the property of the Academy and will be included in the Register of Gifts and Hospitality.